appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/android-build-for-ui-testing.md

 ### Output Variables

-The outputs resulting from the operation of this component are as follows:
+The output(s) resulting from the operation of this component are as follows:

 | Variable Name       | Description                                                                                                          |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------- |